 Designed to provide a solid foundation in sustainable agricultural practices, our on-farm apprenticeships are for those with some previous experience and includes education in farm management and business skills.

 Begun in 2007, Glynwood’s apprentice program combines field training and a curriculum that emphasizes practical skill-building for success in managing a small-scale sustainable farm.
-We have trained a total of 38 aspiring young farmers since then, a majority of whom have continued careers in agriculture and local food systems.
+We have trained more than 40 aspiring young farmers since then, a majority of whom have continued careers in agriculture and local food systems.

 From March 13 through November 21, three apprentices assist in all aspects of production for our six acres of organic vegetables that are distributed mostly through our CSA.
 Additional opportunities to gain experience with our livestock enterprises are also provided.
 One season of previous experience on a vegetable farm is required.